csci-182/fall2022/pages/syllabus.md

 > * drop your lowest quiz score (best 2 of 3)
 > * Keep your best 10 tutorial scores (best 10 of 14)
 >
-> I have done this to make the class equitable.
-Use this leniency wisely.
-In other words, skipping Quiz1 and Tutorials 1-4 is an ill-advised approach.
+> Use this leniency wisely.
+In other words, skipping Quiz 1 and Tutorials 1-4 is an ill-advised approach.
 I will not grant additional exceptions unless the circumstances are exceptional, and this will need to be done in coordination with Dean of Student's office.

 ### Homework Grading
 Homework will be due approximately every other week at 11:59pm on the specified date.
 Homework will be graded according to a published rubric that will be given when the assignment is released.
 Each day that your homework is late, 10% of the possible total points will be deducted.
 Work submitted after 4 days will earn a maximum of half credit.